 - ¼ cup extra virgin olive oil or more as desired

 - Salt and black pepper to taste

-- ½ lime plus more to garnish
+- ½ lime or lemon, cut into wedges to garnish

 - 5 - 7 fresh basil leaves chopped or teared into small pieces

 - 1 - 2 teaspoons chopped fresh Rosemary

 - ½ cup cubed hard cheese of your choice 68 grams

 - Toss gently again to ensure the olive oil and seasonings are equally divided.